microsoft/assistant-pf-demo/README-Azure-Monitor.md

 This demo is set up to view your telemetry in Application Insights / Azure Monitor both to capture the Open Telementry traces as well as evaluation of those traces (both by humans and by automated evaluation).

+> Note: The way that LLM executions are captured in Open Telemetry, aka the semantic conventions, are still in development by the Open Telemetry community (see [here for the project that is tracking this](https://github.com/open-telemetry/community/blob/main/projects/llm-semconv.md)).
+The property names and structure used in this demo are based on the current best practices and are guaranteed to change as the OpenAI Semantic Conventions for LLMs are finalized.

 ### View traces in Application Insights